home | about us

 5. 12 books of minor prophets

 The first five books of the Bible are books of law.
-Flip through them in your Bible…they are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-Next week, we’ll break these books more, but let’s talk about them for just second.
+Flip through them in your Bible.
+They are Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+Next week, we’ll break down these books more, but let’s talk about them for just a second.

-• Why do you think they’re called books of law? (because they contain the laws of God to His people, including the 10 Commandments, priestly codes, etc.)
+1. Why do you think they are classified as law?
+(Because they contain the laws of God to His people, including the 10 Commandments, priestly codes, etc.)

 These books talk about creation, the flood, Abraham, Moses, the exodus, etc.

-• Why do you think these are categorized as history? (they tell the history of Israel from the settling of the Promised Land to the return after being in slavery to Jerusalem)
+2. Why do you think these are categorized as history?
+(They tell the history of Israel from the settling of the Promised Land to the return after being in slavery to Jerusalem.)

-These books cover the lives of Joshua and Caleb, all the judges like Sampson, Saul and David, and the leaders of the Jews after they returned from slavery.
+These books cover the lives of Joshua and Caleb; all the judges such as Sampson, Saul, and David; and the Jewish leaders after they returned from slavery.

-The next 12 books are of a little different category, called poetry.
+The next five books are a bit of a different category: poetry.
 Turn through those in your Bibles.
 They are Job, Psalms, Proverbs, Ecclesiastes, and the Song of Solomon.

-• Why do you think these are called poetry books? (because they are written largely in poetry)
+3. Why do you think these are classified as poetry?
+(Because they are written largely in verse, or poetry.)

-One unique thing about these books is the placement of Job with them.
-Much of Job is written in poetry, which is why it is placed here, but it is widely believed that Job lived in the times of Abraham, which would mean that even though it’s placed almost halfway through the Old Testament, the events it describes occurred in the time of Genesis.
+One unique thing about these books is the placement of Job within them.
+Much of Job is written in poetry, which is why it is placed here, but it is widely believed that Job lived at the same time as Abraham, which would mean that even though it’s placed almost halfway through the Old Testament, the events it describes occurred in the time of Genesis.

-• What do you think is the difference between major and minor prophets? (largely it is the length of the books, although Daniel, a major prophet, is slightly shorter than Hosea, a minor prophet)
+5. What do you think is the difference between major and minor prophets?
+(Largely it is the length of the books although Daniel, a major prophet, is slightly shorter than Hosea, a minor prophet.)

-5 books of law, 12 books of history, 5 books of poetry, 5 major prophets, and 5 minor prophets.
+So, in the Old Testament, you can remember the categories, or genres, with the saying, “5-12-5-5-12.”—5 books of law, 12 books of history, 5 books of poetry, 5 major prophets, and 12 minor prophets.
 Sound good?
-Let’s move on to the New Testament.
+Let’s move onto the New Testament.
 Turn in your Bibles to the book of Matthew.

 The New Testament